Updated Oct 29,2024

 • Convenience in Browsing: Allowing customers to browse without feeling rushed.

-• In-Depth Comparison: The Catalog enables them to compare options side by side.
+• In-Depth Comparison: The catalog enables them to compare options side by side.

-• Multiple Viewings: They can go back and look at the Catalog again whenever they feel like it, which reinforces their interest.
+• Multiple Viewings: They can go back and look at the catalog again whenever they feel like it, which reinforces their interest.

 • Detailed Product Information: Catalogs provide more room for descriptions that allow customers to make better choices.